emezeske/lein-cljsbuild/doc/MIGRATING-TO-0.1.0.md

 ## The Easy Way

+Before doing anything else, `lein cljsbuild clean`.
+This will remove old temporary files that may be renamed in the new version.
+Most importantly, it will remove any crossover files that have been copied into place.  **This is very important.
+If you are using crossovers, skipping this step will cause pain!**

 Once you've updated your project to use `[lein-cljsbuild "0.1.0"]`, run any subcommand, for instance, `lein cljsbuild once`.
 The plugin will complain that your configuration is deprecated.
 However, it should automatically convert your `:cljsbuild` entry to the new